AI Detection False Positives: What to Do When You're Wrongly Flagged — WriteMask AI Humanizer

 3. Request a meeting.
 Explain your writing process in person.
 Most instructors understand that detectors aren't perfect.

 4. Know your rights.
-Many universities have appeal processes specifically for AI detection disputes.
+Many universities have appeal processes — see our full guide on what to do if your professor accuses you of using AI specifically for AI detection disputes.
 Ask your student affairs office.

 Prevention